magnuscann12/free-gen-ai-bootcamp-2025/genai-architecting/Readme.md

 The company wants to invest in owning their infrastructure.
 The reason is because they there is a concern about the privacy of user data and also a concern that the cost of managed services for GenAI will greatly raise in cost.

-They want to invest an AI PC where they can afford spend of 10-15K They have 300 active students, and students are located within the city of Accra.
+The company will use a cloud IDE like Lightening AI since they cannot afford an AI PC due to financial problems.
+There are 300 students to use this system in Accra

 **Assumptions**